HFScripts/ChatGPTWindows/README.md

 }
 ```

 - You can freely edit these how you want with different IDs for the voices and personalities to match.
+- You now interact by simply saying:
+1. "Ask Bella tell me a short story"
+2. "Ask Josh tell me a short story"
+3. "Ask Rachel tell me a short story"

+- You can change these names to whatever you would like in the list areas shown above, then those names will be called upon when you speak.
+Simply changing Josh in both the name_urls and personalities to John for example will let you do:
+1. "Ask John tell me a short story"

 ### Prerequisites